zenotds/timber-avif/README.md

+# WARNING: plugin is broken at |filter level. need more work.

 # Timber AVIF Converter

 A single-file, dependency-free helper to add a powerful `|toavif` filter to your Timber 2.x projects in WordPress.